-Commercial contracts entered into by EADS' operating subsidiaries have the potential to expose the Group to significant financial, operational and legal risks.
-To control these risks, management has implemented contract proposal review procedures that seek to ensure that EADS does not enter into material commercial contracts that expose it to unacceptable risk or are not in line with the Group's overall objectives.
+Commercial contracts entered into by the Company's operating subsidiaries have the potential to expose the Group to significant financial, operational and legal risks.
+To control these risks, management has implemented contract proposal review procedures that seek to ensure that the Company does not enter into material commercial contracts that expose it to unacceptable risk or are not in line with the Group's overall objectives.
 These procedures include (i) Board of Directors-approved thresholds and criteria for determining the risk and profitability profiles and (ii) a mandated pre-approval process for contracts defined as "high-risk".
 Contracts falling within the defined threshold categories require approval by the respective Divisional Chief Financial Officer.

 Contracts that are deemed "high-risk" and exceed certain thresholds must be submitted to a standing Commercial Committee (with the Chief Financial Officer and the Chief Strategy and Marketing Officer serving as Chairmen, and a possible escalation to the Chief Executive Officer when needed).
 This committee is responsible for reviewing the proposal and giving recommendations when necessary, based on which the concerned Business Unit is allowed to remit its offer.
-In the case of Airbus, due to the nature and size of its business, contracts are approved in accordance with Airbus' own corporate governance policy based on EADS guidelines which follow the same principle, with participation of EADS.
-In general, where EADS shares control of a subsidiary with a third party, the Commercial Committee is responsible for developing the EADS position on proposed commercial contracts.
+In the case of Airbus, due to the nature and size of its business, contracts are approved in accordance with Airbus' own corporate governance policy based on the Company's guidelines which follow the same principle, with participation of the Company.
+In general, where the Company's shares control of a subsidiary with a third party, the Commercial Committee is responsible for developing the Company's position on proposed commercial contracts.